codahale/veil/design.md

 ## `veil.pbenc`

 `veil.pbenc` implements memory-hard passphrase-based encryption using balloon hashing [@boneh2016] and Xoodyak's AEAD construction.
-This construction is used to secure secret keys.
+This construction is used to secure private keys at rest.

 ### Initialization